 A delivery of 4 tons of 3/4 inch chippings for the yard arrives from D. Lloyd and Sons at Pumsaint, now our preferred supplier – a family business since the 1790’s – and we begin barrowing it out and raking it level.
 It’s probably 6 years since we did this before and in spite of being careful about leaf and mud removal, the inevitable gradual silting up over the years had made the lower half of the yard too muddy to be acceptable.

-Record and photograph snowdrops in flower throughout the week on a daily basis if possible.As well as keeping a check on whether any need snowdrops need splitting and dividing, if plants show any signs of disease, they are removed and binned (not composted).
+Record and photograph snowdrops in flower throughout the week on a daily basis if possible.As well as keeping a check on whether any need snowdrops need splitting and dividing, if plants show any signs of disease, they are removed and binned (not composted) asap.
 So far this is a mere handful per season.
 I always wear disposable gloves to do this, and do it at the end of any snowdrop session.
 I thoroughly scrub the 2 pronged fork which I use for hoiking out affected bulbs, after finishing this job, and also try to minimise handling of any snowdrop flowers or leaves throughout the growing season to reduce the risks of cross contamination.
 Apart from when I hand pollinate flowers.

 Throughout this time of the year, daily log and wood pellet replacements to keep the house warm are inevitable.
 In our opinion one can’t have too big a stock of prepared ready to burn fire wood, and kindling.
 (As we’ll discover in late February 2018!)

 Fork over the whole of the by now well composted leaves in the insulated compost heap which warms the greenhouse, to the Easterly side.
 These went into the “reactor” in late October, and have dramatically reduced in volume.
 See my separate web pages on how this works.
 Then refill this compost “reactor” with the last big bag of covered chopped leaves, gathered in autumn, and soak with pee from a watering can.
 Just in time for extra heat for the return of another run of cold weather.

 Continue cutting back dead honesty seed heads, and any remaining new growth to allow spring bulbs enough leaf light to grow well.
 Cut back shrubbery bed perennials.
 Remove all dead Saxifrage fortunei foliage from copse.
-This has roted to a wet brown mush by now, and this year removing it showed evidence of mouse/vole predation of Crocus corms, which I’d completely missed…There are 2 or 3 times in the year, this being one, when such predation occurs.
+This has rotted to a wet brown mush by now, and this year removing it showed evidence of mouse/vole predation of Crocus corms, which I’d completely missed…There are 2 or 3 times in the year, this being one, when such predation occurs.
 Growing Crocus varieties that seed around is really useful to help replace such losses, (many bought varieties set almost no seed, or are sterile so losses like this quickly leads to a dwindling flower display).
 Whenever I find evidence of such damage I use focused “organic” ferric phosphate slug pellets in these areas.
 My suspicion is that this gets eaten by the small rodents.
 Without some form of rodent control whenever such predation appears, growing Crocus in the garden would be impossible.( NB Through the autumn of 2018, I discovered that distraction feeding with apple discards, peel, cores and squash seed, together with use of watering can directed pee, was really helpful in minimising such predation; ferric phosphate SLUXX pellets, only being used very sparingly when actual damage was detected).
 Huge numbers of corms can be eaten very quickly, though the ones growing through the London Pride in this part of the garden were largely unaffected.
 A garden visitor in February commented that in their opinion, many C. chrysanthus forms are more highly prized by rodents than C. tommasinianus.

-Continue pruning/shaping holly “mushrooms” around the garden.
+Continue the pruning/shaping holly “mushrooms” around the garden.

 2 sessions of manual ditch clearing in our wet meadow with the ridging hoe.